jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-If everything is accepted you&#8217;ll receive a success notification in the wizard (note that I blanked the Public Endpoint URL field in this capture which is why it doesn&#8217;t show in the grab below):
+If everything is accepted you'll receive a success notification in the wizard (note that I blanked the Public Endpoint URL field in this capture which is why it doesn't show in the grab below):

 <div id='gallery-51' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>